Fredrick is an astronomy graduate and has specialized in planetary astrophysics. He loves to study and write about the solar system.

 In this article, I will discuss the components, features and parts of the sun and their importance.
 So get to know what is contained in this largest star.

-Hydrogen & Helium - Major Components of the Sun
+1. Hydrogen and Helium - Major Components of the Sun

 The sun is chemically composed of hydrogen and helium.
 The two elements came from the Big Bang process and account for 98% of the celestial object's mass.
 The remaining percentage is accounted for by oxygen, carbon, neon, iron, magnesium, nickel, chromium, sulfur and silicon (Parnel, C, Aller, L.H, Hansteen, V.H, Leer, E, Holzer, T.E).

 According to astrophysicists, this is the hottest zone/part of the sun.
 It is believed to be at a temperature in the region of 15.7 million Kelvin and under a very high pressure.

 The high temperature and pressure cause nuclear fusion which involves the atoms of hydrogen and helium combining together.
 The process gives out light and heat which penetrate through the other zones to the earth and remaining parts of the solar system.
 The core occupies 25% of the star's radius (Mullan, D.J, Aller, L.H, Cohen, H, Zirker J.B).

 In this zone, the temperature is much lower than in the core.
 It ranges from 2-7 million Kelvin, depending on the distance from the core.
 The ions of hydrogen and helium are responsible for energy transfer in this layer.

 Radiations from the core lose a lot of energy when passing through this zone to the earth.
 Life would be unbearable or there would be no life on the earth if this region doesn't absorb some of the radiations' energy.
 The region takes 70% of the star's radius, making it the largest in the celestial body (Tobias, S.M, Mullan, D.J, Cohen, H, Zirker J.B, Aller, L.H).